CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 • High income requirements of $150,000 personal or $200,000 household

 Rest assured, the TD Aeroplan Visa Infinite Privilege Credit Card comes with the same Aeroplan perks and benefits as the CIBC card.
-The card is simply issued through a different big bank – with 1 difference.
-This card offers a more generous one-time anniversary bonus than CIBC, bumping the total welcome bonus to 85,000 Aeroplan points worth up to $1,700.
+The card is simply issued by a different big bank.
+On the other hand, it also offers a better NEXUS rebate – the $100 credit can be claimed up to 4 times over 4 years.

 If you're already paying for a TD All-Inclusive Banking Plan, you'll want to go with the TD Aeroplan VIP since you'll get a $139 rebate for the card's annual fee.